Silicon-Valli/Analysis-Marketing-Campaign/README.md

 In this section, you’re going to use the data set Marketing Campaign to answer some business questions using Excel.
 Please note that the questions below are just a guiding point for your analysis.

-Q1.
-What factors seem to drive web purchases?
-Q2.
-Is there a relation between web visits and web purchases Q3.
-Is there a relation between geogrpahical region and success of a campaign Q4.
-What is the average amount spent on fruits
-Q5.
-Is the variation in amount spent on fish and and meat affected by any qualitative factors?
-If yes, which ones?
-Q6.
-Fish has Omega 3 fatty acids, good for brain, accordingly, do people with advanced degrees purchase more fish than others?
-Q7.
-Teenagers are fussy on food, which foods do families with teenagers spend most on?
-Q8.
-Which marketing campaign is most successful?
-Q9.
-What kind of people seem to be compaling most?
-Q10.
-What is the average age of customers given in the sample